The age of expansion

 The Scottish Institute for Research in Economics

 In 2007 SIRE (The Scottish Institute for Research in Economics) was founded with John Hardman Moore as Director and Stuart Sayer as Executive Director.
-SIRE's administrative HQ is in Edinburgh, as is one of its three thematic programmes: Behaviour, Incentives and Contracts.
+SIRE's administrative HQ was in Edinburgh, in addition to one of its three thematic programmes: Behaviour, Incentives and Contracts.
+The other two programmes, Work and Wellbeing (WWB) and Macroeconomics, Financial Linkages and the Regions (MFLR) were based at the University of Stirling and The University of Glasgow respectively.

-With a funding of £21m over five years, this major initiative between eight Scottish universities has allowed Edinburgh to increase the size of its academic staff.
+With funding of £21m over seven years, this major initiative between eight Scottish universities has allowed Edinburgh to increase the size of its academic staff.

 New appointments have included: